rhezab/smile/docs/gettingstarted.md

 The next step is to clone the project [github repo](https://github.com/NYUCCL/smile) and set your current terminal to the working copy.
-Then, install the required javascript dependencies using `npm` the node package manager (similar to `pip` in python).
+Then, install the required javascript dependencies using `npm`, the node package manager (similar to `pip` in python).
 This is three simple commands (you can also clone the repo using GUI tools if you prefer):

 ```
 git clone https://github.com/nyuccl/smile.git